Dental Implants Ridgefield

 Protect Your Dental Implants

-Whether you’re particularly active in sports or you have a teeth grinding habit while you sleep, you’ll need to provide your dental implants the protection they need to remain healthy and free of damage.
+Whether you’re particularly active in sports or you have a teeth grinding habit while you sleep, you’ll need to provide your dental implants with the protection they need to remain healthy and free of damage.
 A quick and relatively affordable solution is a custom mouthguard.
-This oral appliance provides cushion between the teeth and reduces the risk of damage either following a sudden injury or months and years of grinding and clenching.
-Professionally-made mouthguards provide the best longevity, comfort and protection overall compared to store-bought solutions.
+This oral appliance provides a cushion between the teeth and reduces the risk of damage either following a sudden injury or months and years of grinding and clenching.
+Professionally made mouthguards provide the best longevity, comfort, and protection overall compared to store-bought solutions.

 Schedule Regular Dental Checkups